 Jerusalem Peacebuilders (JPB) is an interfaith, non-profit organization with a mission to create a better future for humanity across religions, cultures, and nationalities.
 Integral to that mission is the belief that the future of Jerusalem is the future of the world.
 To that end, JPB promotes transformational, person-to-person encounters among the peoples of Jerusalem, the United States, and the Holy Lands.

-JPB’s interfaith programs focus on uniting Israelis, Palestinians, and Americans and providing them with the opportunities, relationships, and skills they need to become future leaders for peace in the global community.
+JPB’s interfaith programs focus on uniting Israelis, Palestinians, and Americans and providing them with the opportunities, relationships, and skills they need to become future leaders for peace.
 A passion for peace drives our mission and partnerships power our program.

 JPB had its genesis on the 10th anniversary of the terror bombings of Sept.
 11, 2001.
 Having served for some time at St. George’s Cathedral in Jerusalem, JPB founders Reverend Nicholas and Dorothy Porter had become convinced that these attacks made the timeless call for peacemaking in the Holy Land even more urgent.
 Rather than duplicate efforts already underway, the Porters approached an international organization with a shared vision, and partnered to provide a specialized youth leadership camp for American, Israeli and Palestinian.
 They held the first Leadership Program in Brattleboro, VT in July 2011.